John Jervis, 1st Earl of St Vincent: Marriage and political office

 With his interest in politics wavering he spoke rarely and then almost exclusively on naval matters.
 In 1792 Jervis proposed a scheme to alleviate the financial hardship of superannuated seamen.
 He later withdrew the proposal as Viscount Melville promised that the matter would be addressed by the Admiralty Board.
 In 1794 he resigned his seat and did not stand again for political office.

 French Revolutionary and Napoleonic Wars

 Jervis was promoted Vice-Admiral of the Blue and was appointed as Commander-in-Chief, Leeward Islands.
 Jervis took with him an army that, combined with the navy, formed a joint military expedition.
 The goal of the expedition was to capture French colonies and thereby weaken France's international trade.
 The army commander was Sir Charles Grey, a friend and political ally.

 Jervis hoisted his flag in HMS Boyne.
-He took Grey's son, Captain George Grey, later Sir George Grey, 1st Baronet, as his flag-captain.
+He took Grey's son, Captain George Grey, as his flag-captain.
 The combined forces captured the French colonies of Martinique, Guadeloupe and Saint Lucia and restored monarchist rule.

 The French counter-attacked and recaptured Guadeloupe on 2 June 1794.
 Jervis and Grey landed a force to recapture the island but were repulsed by the reinforced French garrison and the British expedition withdrew.